w0rm/w0rm.github.io/andrey-kuzmin-cv.typ

 *Elm OBJ File*#h(1fr)#link("https://github.com/w0rm/elm-obj-file")[github.com/w0rm/elm-obj-file] \
 A neat way to load and transform 3D geometry from the OBJ file format in one go with composable decoders.

-== Outreach and Public Speaking
+#caps[Outreach and Public Speaking]

-In 2018--2021, I organized the Elm Berlin meetup and ElmBridge, a bimonthly workshop dedicated to teaching Elm to folks from underrepresented groups in tech.
+In 2018--2021, I organized the Elm Berlin meetup and ElmBridge, \
+a bimonthly workshop dedicated to teaching Elm to folks from underrepresented groups in tech.
 Additionally, I presented at functional programming conferences, most notably Curry On, Elm Conf (Strange Loop preconf), and Lambda Days.

-== Hobbies
+#caps[Hobbies]

 My hobbies include yoga, going to concerts and learning 日本語.